-Directing virtual reality films is not easy.
-You need to be able to think from the perspective of the camera, with a composition that is completely unframed.
-You need to know how to lead the eye, how to pace the footage and what to consider for physical effects like comfort.
-The best VR directors can play with the deeply emotional and physical aspects of this new medium to bring about strong emotions and reactions in their viewers.
+Directing immersive content is not easy.
+You need to be able to think from a different perspective and in a copmpletely new medium.
+For 360 video you need to know how to lead the eye, how to pace the footage and what to consider for physical effects like comfort.
+For AR you need to understand the nuances of the technology and how people access it, it's all about the user journey.
+The best immersive directors can play with the deeply emotional and physical aspects of these new mediums to bring about strong emotions and reactions in their viewers.
 We have worked with some of the best, find out more below.

 Lauded by Vice as one of the “female filmmakers revolutionizing how we see the world”, Charlotte Mikkelborg is a British director - who first gained recognition as a BBC foreign correspondent - and has more recently become known for her work directing gripping character-driven non fiction film and virtual reality.
 Charlotte’s work packs an emotional punch with the aim of driving social change.
-Her 2016 virtual reality short Born into Exile - the harrowing yet hopeful story of two pregnant Syrian refugees – screened in the US Houses of Congress and at the first UN Special Summit on Refugees, leading to the commitment of funds to helping alleviate the plight of Syrian refuges.
+Her latest project, The Journey, premiered at SXSW 2018 - this multisensory project traces the journey through childhood in 3 of the toughest places on earth.

 Steven Boyle is an award-winning director.
 His work encompasses an unusually broad range of styles across many mediums including branded content, commercials, factual, music videos and drama.
 Steven’s work combines technical flair with a natural instinct for performance and he has become known for handling large casts on technically demanding shoots.
 His brand work includes films for BT, Nintendo, Virgin Media and Sky Movies and he has won 7 RTS awards including 3 Craft Awards for ‘Professional Excellence in Directing’ for his short film work.
 Steven has completed a number of projects for Visualise, including a large recruitment piece for Virgin Trains.